 Keeping Koi as a pet has become customary, especially for Zen gardens, spas, and garden ponds for their beautiful appearance and pleasant personality.

 So, if you are someone who’s been thinking to keep Koi as a pet animal.
 Pat yourself on the back for an amazing decision that you’ve made.
 However, before domesticating Koi fish, there is a whole lot of work and research needed because they tend to be more suitable for natural ponds than aquariums.

 Koi Fish Care Tips

 Here are some tips to keep novice Koi parents well-acquainted with the basic requirement of Koi.

 If you’re concerned about the asset, know that Koi fish can be kept in aquariums and natural ponds.
-However they are not your average aquarium fish or common crap.
+However they are not your average aquarium fish or common carp.

 Koi are the happiest in their natural pond habitat because of several reasons.

 1. Koi are prolific parents.
-Koi reproduce thousands of eggs during their mating season.
+Koi reproduce thousands of eggs during their mating season1.
 Therefore, a vast pond would be ideal for keeping your shoal of Koi in harmony.

 2. Koi are energetic and playful pets.
 The size of the pond must be enough for them to play around with each other.
 Also, the Koi are quite aggressive when it comes to overcrowded places.
 So the area and depth of the pond must be taken into consideration before stocking too many Koi fish.